Vasudev-Sharma-13/COMP6321-GroupE/README.md

    b.)
 Prostate Cancer Classification - https://onedrive.live.com/?authkey=%21APy4wecXgMnQ7Kw&id=FB338EA7CF297329%21405132&cid=FB338EA7CF297329&parId=root&parQt=sharedby&parCid=UnAuth&o=OneUp <br>
    c.)
 Animal Faces Classification - https://onedrive.live.com/?authkey=%21AKqEWb1GDjWPbG0&id=FB338EA7CF297329%21405131&cid=FB338EA7CF297329&parId=root&parQt=sharedby&parCid=UnAuth&o=OneUp <br>

+2. To run task 1 ipynb files, first change the following variables in each of the ipynb files inside folder Task1 :- <br>
+   a.) path --> give the path of the folder where you downloaded the Colorectal Cancer dataset <br>
+   b.) saveFilePath --> path where you want to save the hyperparameters. i.e give path for the HyperParameter.pkl pickle file ( note - give the path along with the file name ) <br>
+   c.) saveModelPath --> path where you want to save the trained ResNet18 model d.) imageInputChange path of the file in the last code cell of each file ( Cell titled Model FLOPS )

+Variables a, b, and c can be found in the second cell of each file ( cell just below the heading - Setting Path ), in the 12th code cell ( under heading - Loading the loss,training accuracy,validation accuracy in a file ) and in the next cell ( 13th cell titled 'Saving the Models' ).
+Please note that you may give a different pickle save file path in each of the notebooks to get a different file for hyperparameters for all the four scenarios, but it is not a requirement.

+3. For Task 2 - In each ipynb file inside subfolders Task2_FeatureExtraction_KNN, Task2_FeatureExtraction_SVM and the file Task2_FeatureExtraction.ipynb in the Task2 folder, you will have to change the following variables - a.) 'path' to point to the folder where you downloaded the Prostate Cancer Dataset in the 3rd code cell of each ipynb file ( cell titled 'Setting path' ) in Task2_FeatureExtraction_D2_KNN/SVM.ipynb and Task2_FeatureExtraction_D2_TL_KNN/SVM.ipynb.
+IN the other two files, make 'path' variable point to Animal Faces dataset. b.) 'path1' to point to the folder where you downloaded the Animal Face Dataset in the 17th code cell ( titled 'Dataset-3 Path' ) -- ( only in Task2_FeatureExtraction.ipynb ) c.) imageInput to point to an image file inside the Colorectal Cancer dataset ( ( only in Task2_FeatureExtraction.ipynb )

+4. For the rest of the files in Task 2, change following variables - a.) pcancer_path ---> points to the folder where Prostate Cancer Dataset has been downloaded b.) ccancer_path ---> points to the folder where Colorectal Cancer Dataset has been downloaded c.) afaces_path ---> points to the folder where Animal Faces Dataset has been downloaded d.) imageInput ---> points to an image in Colorectal Cancer dataset

+5.)
+Inside files for task 2, you would have to change the path for varaible 'model1' to point to the path you gave to save the models trained in Task 1.

 <!-- MARKDOWN LINKS & IMAGES -->